 • Devote additional resources to achieving the institutional and technical capacity necessary for the planning, design, execution, operation and decommissioning of sustainable infrastructure projects.

-• Develop and implement appropriate and standardized pan-European methods and systems for monitoring and information management, employ the revised ECE Guidelines for the Application of Environmental Indicators, and adopt indicators to cover important emerging policymaking themes.
+• Develop and implement appropriate and common pan-European methods and systems for monitoring and information management, employ the revised ECE Guidelines for the Application of Environmental Indicators, and adopt indicators to cover important emerging policymaking themes, also in view of improving the availability of quality data for the Sustainable Development Goal indicators.

-• Select key-impact tourism indicators to be included in ECE statistical databases11.
-We appreciate progress achieved under the ECE multilateral environmental agreements and recognize their important role in supporting countries to achieve the Sustainable Development Goals.
-We commend the tangible results achieved with the implementation of the ECE multilateral environmental agreements, both in enhancing environmental protection and in improving social and economic aspects of people’s lives across the pan-European region and beyond.
+• Select key-impact tourism indicators to be included in ECE statistical databases.

+11. We appreciate progress achieved under the ECE multilateral environmental agreements and recognize their important role in supporting countries to achieve the Sustainable Development Goals.
+We commend the tangible results achieved with the implementation of the ECE multilateral environmental agreements, both in enhancing environmental protection, industrial safety and in improving social, economic and healthaspects of people’s lives across the pan-European region and beyond.
 We commit to strengthening the participation of civil society and the private sector in the implementation of those agreements.
-We invite interested countries to ratify and implement these treaties and provide adequate resources for their implementation.
+We encourage interested countries to ratify and implement these treaties and provide adequate resources for their implementation.

-12. We reaffirm the importance of further strengthening and scaling up education for sustainable development to advance environmental governance and strengthen environmental democracy.
+12. We reaffirm the importance of further strengthening and scaling up education for sustainable development to advance environmental governance and strengthen environmental democracy and empower learners of all ages with the knowledge, skills, values and attitudes to address the interconnected global challenges we are facing, including climate change, environmental degradation, loss of biodiversity, poverty and inequality.

 13. We commend the ECE Environmental Performance Review Programme as an effective and practical policy tool with a proven track record stretching back over more than a quarter of a century and recognize the role it plays in supporting the achievement and monitoring of the Sustainable Development Goals in the pan-European region.
-We endorse the fourth cycle of environmental performance reviews, invite ECE to conduct it and encourage countries to benefit from the Environmental Performance Review Programme by undertaking further reviews.
+We endorse the fourth cycle of environmental performance reviews, invite ECE to conduct it and encourage countries to benefit from the Environmental Performance Review Programme by undertaking further reviews and considering elaborating roadmaps to implement their recommendations.

-14. We also commend the general establishment of a Shared Environmental Information System across the region to support a regular process of environmental assessment and invite countries to continue their efforts to implement all pillars of the Shared Environmental Information System, address any remaining gaps and make environmental information publicly available and accessible in support of sustainable development and the transition to a circular and green economy.
+14. We also commend the general establishment of a Shared Environmental Information System across the region to support a regular process of environmental assessment and invite countries to continue their efforts to implement all pillars of the Shared Environmental Information System - Content, Infrastructure and Services, Networking -, address any remaining gaps.
+We also recommend countries to make environmental information publicly available, discoverable and accessible - and to encourage reuse of data, collection of local and indigenous knowledge, citizen science, and crowdsourced data.
+We also encourage countries in developing digitalization of environmental information systems, relying on Open Data, big data and state of the art digital technologies to improve data availability, transparency and public involvement in decision-making.

 15. We welcome the work of the Green Economy and Environment Action Programme Task Force, and we invite the Organisation for Economic Co-operation and Development to continue its activities in cooperation with relevant partners.